makeomatic/ms-users/rfcs/login_block_sliding_window.md

 ### Login Rate limiter specs
 * Should rate limit access from IP.
 * Should rate limit access for UserId and IP pair
-* On successful login must remove all logged attempts from User and all IPs that were used by the user.
+* On successful login must remove all logged attempts from User and IP keys.
 * Block interval is calculated from the last attempt.

 ### Sliding window rate limiting Util